 If you have friends or acquaintances that are arbitrators, tell them how interested ask if you can observe them in arbitration, and ask questions afterward.
 Remember that parties who value privacy may be uncomfortable with this.
 Volunteer to sign a confidentiality agreement.
 Stress that you’re only there to learn and promise not to discuss anything with anyone who wasn’t in the arbitration.
 If someone still objects, you’ll have to wait for the next chance.

 Don’t try to get an externship or a mentor first thing.
 You have to prove you are serious.
 Do some learning first, whether it’s taking classes towards a degree, reading a lot, or following a CIArb pathway.
-Be able to talk, think and write intelligently about arbitration.
+Be able to talk, think and write intelligently about arbitration as a part of dispute resolution.

 Also, be ready to offer something of value in return, whether it’s free clerical work in the mentor’s office, maintaining his or her web presence, use of your core expertise, or simply a nice lunch now and then.